Peter Schönemann: Twin studies

 In a number of publications, Schönemann argued that the statistical heritability estimates used in most twin studies rest on restrictive assumptions which are usually not tested, and if they are, often are found to be violated by the data.
 He argued that this was true for the monozygotic twins raised apart vs. together (MZT) studies (Burt, Shields, Jinks and Fulker, Bouchard) as well as for the more widely used MZT vs dizygotic twins raised together studies.
-For example, the narrow heritabilities of responses to the question "did you have your back rubbed" work out to 0.92 heritable for males and 0.21 heritable for females.
+For example, the narrow heritability of responses to the question "did you have your back rubbed" work out to 0.92 heritable for males and 0.21 heritable for females.
 Using the statistical models published in Loehlin and Nichols (1976) the question "Did you wear sunglasses after dark?" is 130% heritable for males and 103% for females.